thawkin3/dad-joke-dadabase/README.md

 Groan at some dad jokes and rate them as well.
 Which joke will be your favorite?

 This app is built with [Apollo](https://www.apollographql.com/docs/).
+The original REST API is built with [JSON Server](https://github.com/typicode/json-server) and can be found here: https://github.com/thawkin3/dad-joke-dadabase-rest-api

 ## Running the app locally

 1. `npm install`
 2. `npm start`

-This will start the GraphQL API on port 4000.
+This will start the app on port 4000.
+The GraphQL API endpoint is at `/graphql`.

 ## REST API with json-server